Ryan-Iacovone/Computer-Benchmark/README.md

 The synthetic benchmarks I tested with are 3D Mark's Timespy and Fire Strike Extreme, Heaven, and Cinebench R23.
 I tested the same varaibles with the synthetic benchmarks as I did with games excpect I did not measure frametime or any FPS measure.

-For more on infomration on the setup of my computer please see the document titled "Computer info -July 1 Tests.docx".
+For more on infomration on the configuration of my computer please see the document titled "Computer info -July 1 Tests.docx".

 Once I made all the graphs, I used a python program to sort them into their relavent folders by game/synthetic benchmark name.